BentoBoxWorld/CaveBlock/README.md

 ## Translation

-As most of BentoBox projects, CaveBlock Addon is translatable in any language.
-Everyone can contribute, and translate some parts of the addon in their language via [GitLocalize](https://gitlocalize.com/repo/2968).
+Like most BentoBox projects, the CaveBlock Addon is translatable into any language.
+Everyone can contribute, and translate some parts of the addon into their language via [GitLocalize](https://gitlocalize.com/repo/2968).
-If your language is not in the list, please contact to developers via Discord and it will be added there.
+If your language is not in the list, please contact the developers via Discord, and it will be added.

 ## Installation